fusioncharts/dev_centre_docs/getting-started/jquery/working-with-events-using-jquery.md

 });
 ```

-In the above code `dataplotRollOver` event is triggered when the mouse pointer is rolled over a data plot.
+In the above code `fusionchartsdataplotrollover` event is triggered when the mouse pointer is rolled over a data plot.

 Click [here]({% site.baseurl %}/api/fusioncharts/fusioncharts-events#dataplotrollover-247) to get the detailed parameters of the event.